umg/front-end-guidelines/readme.md

 # Front End Guidelines

-Concise list of front end development guidelines to improve code consistency
+Concise list of front end development guidelines to improve code consistency.

-Broken in to these main cetegories
+Broken in to these main cetegories:

 * General
 * Markup